AStcherbinine/omegapy/joss-paper/paper.md

 of the OMEGA legacy software provided by the instrument team for the past 20 years.

-The module notably includes a re-implementation of the most recent release of the IDL OMEGA software but also contains several additional data reduction functions such as build-in atmospheric and thermal corrections (using previously published methods) and graphics tools including interactive visualization of the data or generation of composite OMEGA maps using the `matplotlib` module [@hunter_2007].
+The module notably includes a re-implementation of the most recent release of the IDL OMEGA software but also contains several additional data reduction functions such as built-in atmospheric and thermal corrections (using previously published methods) and graphics tools including interactive visualization of the data or generation of composite OMEGA maps using the `matplotlib` module [@hunter_2007].